Things to consider

 As you consider your post-16 options, it is important that before you make your choices you are aware that:

-- Specialist provision would only be considered where there is clear evidence that a mainstream College or provider cannot meet need
+2. Post-16 Specialist provision would only be considered where mainstream College or provider cannot meet need

-- Home to school transport would not be considered for out of Borough provision if there is provision in Borough available that can meet need.
+3. Home to school transport would not be considered for out of Borough provision if there is provision in Borough available that can meet need

 How is further education different to school

-We have the same vision as the SEND Code of Practice and expect our young people with SEND to be educated in a mainstream setting alongside their peers, wherever mainstream settings can meet your needs.
-We will comply with yours and your parents/guardians requests to consult with any specialist providers, but will only consider approving this should mainstream not be able to meet your need/s.
-We also have a tier system for specialist provision, should specialist provision be required.
+We have the same vision as the SEND Code of Practice and expect our young people with SEND to be educated in a Mainstream setting alongside their peers, wherever mainstream settings can meet your needs.
+We will always consult with yours and your parents/guardians’ choices.
+However, we will consult within Borough mainstream providers and where mainstream can’t meet your needs, in Borough Specialist providers also.
+Out of Borough provision would only be agreed where we cannot meet your needs in Borough or where it is cost-effective to do so.
 This is to ensure the Local Authority are abiding by the SEND Code of Practice with regards to the use of its resources to meet the needs of young people with SEND.

 Home to school transport

 Home to school transport Post-16 would not be considered for any setting outside of Borough, if it has been identified that your needs can be met at a setting in Borough.
 However, if the Local Authority have been satisfied that there isn’t a setting in Borough that can meet your needs, then transport would be considered.